tbetcke/hpc_lecture_notes/_sources/2022-assignment_3.md

 that will store the shape of the input matrix.
 You should add code here that extracts important data from a Scipy COO to and computes and stores the appropriate data for a CSR matrix.
 You may use any functionality of Python and various libraries in your code, but you should not use an library's implementation of a CSR matrix.
 The method `__add__` will overload `+` and so allow you to add two of your CSR matrices together.
+The `__add__` method should avoid converting any matrices to dense matrices.
+You could implement this in one of two ways: you could convert both matrices to COO matrices, compute the sum, then pass this into `CSRMatrix()`; or you could compute the data, indices and indptr for the sum, and use these to create a SciPy CSR matrix.
 The method `matvec` will define a matrix-vector product: Scipy will use this when you tell it to use a sparse solver on your operator.

 **Write tests to check that the `__add__` and `matvec` methods that you have written are correct.** These test should use appropriate `assert` statements.